Product Liability Insurance

 Product liability insurance can help cover your legal expenses if someone claims that a product you sold, made, or distributed caused an injury or property damage.

-Why is product liability insurance important?
+Why is product liability insurance important for small businesses?

 If you sell, make, or distribute products, you likely need this policy.
 Any business in the supply chain could be blamed if a product causes harm, and there are few limitations on who can file a product liability lawsuit.